RennyHarlin23/Algorithms/readme.md

 5. Kth largest element using merge sort
 6. Minimum path sum using dp without memoization (Must do that sometime)
 7. Counting Bits
-8. Best Time to buy and sell stock using dynamic programming - <a href=https://leetcode.com/problems/best-time-to-buy-and-sell-stock/description/">Link</a>
+8. Best Time to buy and sell stock using dynamic programming - [Link](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/description/)

 Thanks for coming by.
 </p>